chastell/practicing-ruby/persisting-relations.md

 is expressed…).
 Currently the most promising solution for straight object persistence is [MagLev](http://maglev.github.com) – a recently released Ruby implementation built on top of the GemStone/S Virtual Machine known as _the_ Smalltalk object persistence solution.
-While I have hight hopes for MagLev, it probably won’t be a widely-adopted silver bullet for some time, so the problem of relation persistence (especially for existing codebases) is not yet solved.
+While it probably won’t be a widely-adopted silver bullet for some time, I have hight hopes for MagLev and the changes object persistence can bring to the way we think about giving our objects immortality.